Using ENSNode's API

 - Plugins: Activated plugins

-- Dependency Information: Node.js version, Ponder framework version, and ENSRainbow schema details
+- ENSIndexer Version Information: Node.js version, Ponder framework version, ENSRainbow version and schema details, ENSDb version, ENSIndexer version, ENS Normalize version

 Example response